tornado80/jpamb/README.md

 -   To support compiling with `gcc` and to make your life easier you should install [MSYS2](https://www.msys2.org/) with mingw-w64 GCC.
     You can do this by following the guide in the link above (step 6 - 9.).
+    After this you would also have to install python and pip, before setting up the environment:

+    ```powershell
+    > pacman -S python
+    > pacman -S python-pip
+    ```

+-  Alternatively, after installing CSS through MSYS2, one can just add `"C:\msys64\ucrt64\bin"` (or wherever they have gcc.exe installed) to their environment variable `"Path"`, and then GCC should work in a normal terminal.
+To do this on Windows 11:

+    -   Click on Start and search for "edit the system environment variables"; click on it.
+    -   Click "Environment Variables..." at the bottom right (you should be on the tap "Advanced").
+    -   Find `"Path"`, either under "System variables" or "User variables" (whether you want it to work on the computer in general, or only when you are logged into your Windows account); double click it.
+    -   Click "New", and write the path to the bin-directory.
+    -   You can now close all the popups you have created by clicking "OK" on each.

+If you have any problems getting started on windows, please file an issue.

 ### Debug